ogmini/ogmini.github.io/_posts/2025-3-2-AAR - The masked singer.md

 1. I need a laser cutter to quickly cut puzzle pieces.
 2. The new generation doesn't know about rickrolling.
 3. Figure out how to involve the kids more in some age appropriate fashion.
+4. Seriously though, next time I'll at least take a quick look at cipher challenges.